confluentinc/confluent-connector-migration-tool/bigquery-v2-sink/README.md

 - **Breaking Changes**: Review the breaking changes section above before migration
 - **Testing**: Always test with a small dataset first
 - **Monitoring**: Monitor the new connector for any issues after migration
+- **Connector Status**: The tool shows connector status and provides recommendations based on whether you're testing or migrating production data

 ## Example Usage